How do I get the recovery rebate credit to be calculated on Form 1040, line 30?

 The preparer should review the return to determine if the taxpayer meets all eligibility requirements (listed above).

 The RRC is subject to limitations.
 Per the IRS: "Your recovery rebate amount will be phased out if your adjusted gross income for 2020 exceeds $150,000 if you are married filing a joint return, $112,500 if you are using the head of household filing status, or $75,000 if you are using any other filing status."
 The IRS goes on to discuss the reduction: stating that: "An individual’s payment is reduced by 5% of the excess of the individual’s AGI over the applicable threshold."
+In addition, "For individuals with qualifying children, these total-phaseout amounts increase by $10,000 for each qualifying child.
+For example, for an eligible individual filing as married filing separately with 3 qualifying children, the individual’s payment is reduced to $0 if his or her AGI is $129,000 or more."
 The credit will be reduced to $0 once AGI reaches and exceeds $198,000 for joint filers, $136,500 for a head of household, and $99,000 for everyone else.

 When applicable, the Wks Recovery Rebate will calculate the reduction amount required based on the filing status and adjusted gross income (AGI).
 This is shown on line 14 of Wks Recovery Rebate.
 This reduction amount is subtracted from both EIP 1 and EIP 2, if present.
 Below is an example of the worksheet for a MFJ return with one qualifying child that received less than the full amount of EIP 1 and EIP 2: